sergiocallegari/PyDSM/README.md

 - Some tests may even fail, due to incorrect setup of the accuracy related parameters of the optimizers (may happen particularly with PICOS and SCS).

 - The documentation now needs to be built using the `Makefile` in the `doc` directory.
-Only the html version of the documentation is expected to build.
-The documentation is substantially unchanged with respect to version 0.14.0.0, and so might be slightly misaligned with the current code.
-There may be also formatting issues due to the fact that the documentation source was originally written with a much older version of Sphinx in mind.
+Only the html version of the documentation can currently be built.
+The local documentation has been updated with respect to version 0.14.0.0.

 ## Licensing information